Taking Tylenol has been associated with liver damage and failure.

 In America, the leading cause of liver damage is overuse of Tylenol and other medications which contain acetaminophen.

-Tylenol is one of the most common over-the-counter pain relievers in the world.
+Tylenol is among the most common over-the-counter pain relievers in the world.
 For decades, it has been one of the leading pain relief medications.

 Taking Tylenol has been associated with liver damage and failure.
 Americans who have been injured by Tylenol may be entitled to financial compensation.